vtex-gocommerce/styleguide/README.md

 ### Publish new version at Render APP

+First of all, increase the version at Manifest.json.
-Run the command below if you created a new component
+Run the command below if you created a new component.

 ```sh
 npm run entrypoints